How long do users stay on your website before clicking away? How long do users stay on a web page?

 How do you do that?
 Let’s take a look at some major reasons why people leave a website and, of course, how you can capture their attention instead.

-Before you learn how to improve your bounce rate and time on page, I want to help you understand the concept of a bounce rate and why you should be concerned about this topic in the first place.
+Before you learn how to improve your bounce rate and average time spent on website, I want to help you understand the concept of a bounce rate and why you should be concerned about this topic in the first place.

 Why you should care about your bounce rate